Moduli spaces of curves with polynomial point counts: Introduction

 \subsection{Polynomiality with marked points}

 Let $N_{g,n}(q)$ denote the number of geometric isomorphism classes of smooth projective curves of genus $g$ with $n$ marked points that are defined over a finite field of order $q$.
 We have $N_{0,n}(q) = 1$ for $n \leq 2$, and $N_{1,0}(q) = q$.
-In all other cases, the moduli space $\cM_{g,n}$ is a Deligne--Mumford stack on which $N_{g,n}$ is given by point counting, There is a rich literature of computations in low genus; see \cite{BergstromData} for compiled tables of known point counts and further references.
+In all other cases, the moduli space $\cM_{g,n}$ is a Deligne--Mumford stack on which $N_{g,n}$ is given by point counting, There is a rich literature of computations in low genus; see \cite{BergstromData} for compiled tables of known point counts and further references, as well as \cite{vdg} for a recent survey.
 It is well-known that $N_{1,n}$ is polynomial for $n \leq 10$ but not for $n = 11$.
 More recently, Bergstr\"om and Faber have shown that $N_{2,n}$ is polynomial for $n \leq 9$ but not for $n = 10$ and $N_{3,n}$ is polynomial for $n \leq 7$ but not for $n = 8$ \cite{BergstromFaber}.

 Kedlaya posed the following question:

 \begin{question} Given $g\geq 1$, what is the smallest $n$ such that $N_{g,n}$ is not polynomial? \end{question}

 Theorem~\ref{thm:polynomial} shows that the answer is zero if and only if $g \geq 9$.